ProseMirror/prosemirror/README.md

 ## Setting up a dev environment

-If you clone this repository and `npm install` it, the installation script will create subdirectories for all the core prosemirror modules (as well as some not-really-core modules needed to run demos), such as `model`, `view`, `state`, etc, symlink the internal dependencies
+If you clone this repository and `yarn install` it (due to a string of issues with NPM 5, NPM is not currently supported), the installation script will create subdirectories for all the core prosemirror modules (as well as some not-really-core modules needed to run demos), such as `model`, `view`, `state`, etc, symlink the internal dependencies